GabrielleGaiGai/ADT-event-handler/README.md

 ## About The Project

-#### This system will simulate a healthcare system where a user can view/add/edit/discharge/transfer patients。
+#### This system will simulate a healthcare system where a user can view/add/edit/discharge/transfer patients.
+The frontend is built with React and the backend is built with Express and Node.js.
+To preserve data, a JSON file is used.

 ## Setup instructions